pyralog/pyralog/DYNAMIC_PARTITIONS.md

-# Dynamic Partitions in DLog
+# Dynamic Partitions in Pyralog

-Design document for adding dynamic partition splitting and merging to DLog.
+Design document for adding dynamic partition splitting and merging to Pyralog.

 ## Table of Contents